michelesr/thesis/src/context.md

 These problems leaded to the use of virtualization tools, that permits to formally define the development environment and his features, and to virtually reproduce them in every machine.
 Virtualization can be obtained both with virtual machines and containers.

-This thesis work will cover the creation of a standardized development environment for the Gasista Felice application through the container based virtualization.
+After the containerization of the Gasista Felice application, this thesis work will show how this change affect the whole development environment.

 ## Development Workflow